 Stories were announced and were written on, but never made it to publication.
-Sometimes this does happen in the writing industry.
-Now, with that said, I fully planned on publishing many stories, if I hadn’t planned on it I wouldn’t on some level mentioned or announced them.
+Sometimes this happens in the writing industry.
+Now, with that said, I fully planned on publishing many stories.
+If I hadn’t planned on it, I wouldn’t on some level mentioned or announced them.
 The Lives of Lilith and more on Maxwell were both written, but I had never finished them.
 Maxwell’s book was written with Lilith/Adele telling the stories to their youngest family members, so they would learn along with the readers.
-Martel, the prequel work of The Painting of Martel also did get worked on, but I put a pause in it to work on more pressing matters.
+Martel, the prequel work of The Painting of Martel also got worked on, but I put a pause in it to work on more pressing matters.

 I even worked on a more children friendly work, but it never came to light.
 My feelings on it were that it wasn’t feeling finished when I wrote all the stories for it, so feeling it incomplete I didn’t want to move forward on that project.

-The Mephistopheles Chronicles a co-authorship project between me and Kindra Sowder was put on pause as both of us got incredibly busy with work projects.
+The Mephistopheles Chronicles a co-authorship project between me and Kindra Sowder was put on pause as both of us got busy with work projects.
 It’s a crossover of The Blasphemer Series and her Van Helsing characters.
-Right now, this project is paused, but not permanently as I’m aware so it remains a work-in-progress between the two of us.
+This project is paused, but not permanently as I’m aware, so it remains a work-in-progress between the two of us.

 This post was inspired when I began digging through older files.
 I then realized all of my ‘back-burner stories’ reminded me of a story I read: Fiction by Ryan Lieske.
 The tagline of that book is ‘Sometimes, a character is so strong, it refuses to be buried’.
 I highly recommend every reader check this out.
 All I kept thinking about was all the stories that were not finished, characters that had personalities and lives and how they were ‘living’ without being given life.